Alvinyk/Sort-Algorithm/README.md

-# Sort-Algorithm
-the sort code using Java ,
+the sort algorithm using Java,and tested by JUnit. include BubbleSort,DirectedBubbleSort,insertSort,BinaryInsertSort,ShellSort,Merge Sort.